juxhouse/bela-resources/Concepts.md

 Dependencies are uniquely identified by the path of both elements, a type and a name.

+> [!TIP]
+> If there is a dependency "from" element A "to" element B, BELA will do automatic diagram layout to try and position A further up and B further down.
+When that is impossible (in the case of a dependency cycle, for example) the dependency that is "pointing up" will be displayed in red.

+#### Dataflow Direction

+Dependencies can be tagged with "read" and/or "write" tags.
+This dataflow direction will be displayed as arrowheads on the dependency line.

+Dataflow direction is independent of dependency direction.

 ## Sources

-A Source is a String that indicates where each built ECD exists in your architecture: a code repository, a config file, an APM tool, etc.
+A Source indicates where each built ECD exists in your architecture: a code repository, a config file, an APM tool, etc.

-Some examples:
+Examples sources:
  - "my-repo"
  - "my-service-postman-catalog"
  - "my-company-apm-tool"
  - etc

-The source name is sent to the BELA API when ECDs are uploaded.

 An ECD will typically exist in only one source but some ECDs, like libs, can be present in multiple sources.

+The source name is sent to BELA when ECDs are uploaded.

 BELA will garbage collect ECDs that are no longer present in any source.
 That is the purpose of sources.